 India Trilateral Forum

 India Trilateral Forum is the leading dialogue between Americans, Europeans, and Indians involved in influencing, crafting, and implementing national and foreign policies.
 The Forum convenes government officials, intellectuals, media commentators, and business representatives from all three communities biannually for an intimate conversation on shared political, social, and economic objectives as well as the implications of India’s rise for the transatlantic community.
-GMF’s partner in this initiative is the Swedish Ministry for Foreign Affairs.
+GMF’s partners in this initiative are the Swedish Ministry for Foreign Affairs and Observer Research Foundation.

 India Trilateral Forum fulfills several functions: